JvanKatwijk/SDRunoPlugin_drm/README.md

 -----------------------------------------------------------------------------

 The plugin is - as other plugins - developed under MSVC.
-Since DRM is a small band signal (up to 10 KHz in this plugin), the samplerate used as input for the plugin is *62500* samples/second.
+Since DRM is a small band signal (up to 10 KHz is supported in this plugin), the samplerate used as input for the plugin is *62500* samples/second.

 **On the main widget select samplerate 2000000, and decimation factor 32**.